ibairuizcorres/analog-signal-conditioning-punch-machine/README.md

 $$I_{\text{nominal}} = \frac{P}{V} = \frac{20\text{ W}}{12\text{ V}} \approx 1.67\text{ A}$$

-While a standard 1A or 1.5A regulator might seem sufficient for the electronic stages, brush DC motors demand significantly higher inrush currents during startup and transient load peaks.
-Using a standard regulator would trigger thermal shutdown or cause severe voltage drops.
+A standard 1A or 1.5A regulator might seem sufficient for the electronic stages but brush DC motors require significantly higher currents during startup and load peaks.
+Using a standard regulator would cause severe voltage drops and the sistem short-life.

-For this reason, we selected the following regulators:
+For this reason, are selected the following regulators:

-* **LM1085IT-12 (+12V Rail):** This is a Low Dropout (LDO) regulator rated for up to 3A.
+* **LM1085IT-12 (+12V Rail):** This is a Low Dropout regulator rated for up to 3A.
 It provides a substantial safety margin for our system:

 $$\text{Safety Margin} = \frac{3\text{ A}}{1.67\text{ A}} \approx 1.8$$